Who this guide is for

 Is WhenWorks free for professors?

 Yes.
-The free tier includes 10 polls per month, which covers most professors' needs.
-There are no ads on the free tier.
-If you need unlimited polls or features like custom branding, WhenWorks Pro is $29/month.
+The free tier includes 3 polls per month, which covers most professors' needs.
+If you need unlimited polls or features like custom branding, reminders, and calendar sync, WhenWorks Pro is $6/month.

 What is the best scheduling tool for professors?

 The best scheduling tool for professors is one that removes friction for students.
 WhenWorks is purpose-built for this: no signup required for voters, mobile-first design, and a free tier generous enough for academic use.
-Unlike Doodle, it has no ads and does not require student accounts.
+It avoids the account prompts and setup friction that make Doodle harder to use with students.

 How do I share a WhenWorks poll with my class?